haggismcbean/pangea-api/README.md

 # Before Launch Remember to:
 - [ ] Look into what happens if I crash (I need to restart all the webhook stuff)
 - [ ] Make new images and use them to create the world so people can't check git commits
+- [ ] Check the hunger cron job is running correctly (you might need to drop a character into each timezone and see if/when they get hungry)

 # If You Forgot How to Spin Things Up: